rathodmansi/Replication-Study-Housing-Production-Function/README.md

 Epple, Dennis, Brett Gordon, and Holger Sieg.
 2010. *"A New Approach to Estimating the Production Function for Housing."* American Economic Review, 100 (3): 905-24.DOI: 10.1257/aer.100.3.905

 ### Data:
 The paper for the replication study was found at the *[American Economic Association](https://www.aeaweb.org/articles?id=10.1257/aer.100.3.905)* and the data was obtained from the *[Open ICPSR](https://www.openicpsr.org/openicpsr/project/112360/version/V1/view)* in the form of text files.
-The data describes the residential and commercial real estate in Allegheny County in Pennsylvania post 1995 <br/>
+The data describes the residential and commercial real estate in Allegheny County in Pennsylvania post 1995.
+This is not a commercial data. <br/>

 ### Dependencies:
 For our project, we had to install two packages 'MASS' and 'Bolstad' .
 Below is the complete list of our system requirements for the project and also the packages critical for our replication purpose.